JeroenLam/DiscordBotFoorKoeluhMenzhen/README.md

 Currently there are no administrative commands added to the bot.
 However in the following functions are being worked on: \
 Using a seperate prefix for admin commands to make it easier to distinguish between commands for users and admins. \
 `sb <add | remove | rm>` Add or remove audio from the soundboard without having acces to the server directly. \

+### Future feature ideas
+A ticketing system for non admins to add to ask questions which are stored in the bot until resolved.
+The tickets can then be send to the moderators or be pushed into a specific channel that might be set via a command.
+The admins will have the option to resolve the question which will remove it from the list (and possibly delete the original message). \
+Combined with this ticketing system a FAQ command can be added such that admins can add or remove entries such that you do not get the same question over and over again.